Saratsin/Xamarin.AndroidStudio/README.md

 Xamarin.AndroidStudio is a Visual Studio extension that allows you to manage your Xamarin.Android project resources with Android Studio

-Standard projects created for work with Android Resources of the Xamarin.Android project inside the Android Studio
+This repositoriy also includes standard projects created for work with Android Resources of the Xamarin.Android project inside the Android Studio

 ## Downloads